Small businesses often search for “cheap website design”. That’s understandable, but there’s a catch.

 Underinvesting in your website will cost you far more in the long run.

-Now, that doesn’t mean every website needs a five or six figure budget.
-It does mean that simply seeking the cheapest web design you can find is likely to cripple your business.
+Also, that does not mean every website needs a five or six figure budget.
+What it does mean is that simply seeking the cheapest web design you can find is likely to cripple your business.

 Because business web design isn’t a commodity.
 It isn’t all the same except for price.
 It isn’t even a product.
 It’s a multi-disciplinary, professional business service that involves a lot more than using automated tools to build a website.